Thinking of making a fresh start somewhere new? And has Portugal made it onto your list as a place you might potentially want to relocate?

 What’s life like in Portugal?

 In fact, I’m writing this very paragraph while sitting in a park in Lisbon.
 The sun shining in my face, it’s 24 degrees Celcius (75°F) and — here’s the twist — it’s late November.
-That’s not to say it’s always so nice this late in the season, but to even have some days like this until the start of winter is still blowing my mind.
+That’s not to say it’s always so nice this late in the season, but to even have some days like this until the start of winter is just fantastic.
 (In central or southern Portugal, it rarely averages below 10 degrees Celcius even in winter.)

-Climate aside, living in Portugal can lead you to a different lifestyle.
+Living in Portugal can lead you to a different more outdoors-focused lifestyle.
 It may allow you to lower your costs of living, as well.
 When you can get an espresso for 60 cents, life gets a bit easier.
 Of course, this is entirely from a foreigner’s perspective, and there is more to say about the cost factor from a local point of view.

 Since moving to Portugal, I’ve gotten to know a great community of expats and nomads living here, as well as a good number of Portuguese.
 One thing that makes it easier to settle in is that English is widely spoken in Portugal.
 The language can be tricky (in my opinion, much more difficult than Spanish) but you’ll have plenty of time to learn it while you’re using English to get by.